Derby shoe

-A derby (/ˈdɑrbi/ DAR-bee, /ˈdɜrbi/ DUR-bee; also called gibson) is a style of boot or shoe characterized by quarters, with shoelace eyelets, that are sewn on top of the vamp.
-This construction method, also known as "open lacing", contrasts with that of the Oxford shoe.
+A derby (/ˈdɑrbi/ DAR-bee, /ˈdɜrbi/ DUR-bee; also called gibson) is a style of shoe or boot characterized by large quarters with attached eyestays (or facings, which hold the shoelace eyelets) that are sewn on top of the vamp.
+This construction method, also known as "open lacing," contrasts with that of the Oxford shoe's "closed lacing."
+In American English, the derby shoe may also be called a "blucher," although technically the blucher has a one-piece quarter-vamp.